Bia ôm

-Bia ôm (lit. 'beer hug') is a type of drinking establishment in Vietnam where patrons consume beer while being served by female hostesses, often involving physical contact such as hugging, caressing, or other intimate interactions.
+Bia ôm (lit. 'beer hug') is a type of drinking establishment in Vietnam where patrons consume beer while being served by hostesses, often involving physical contact such as hugging, caressing, or other intimate interactions.
 These venues are commonly associated with prostitution and are not legally recognized in Vietnam, leading to clandestine operations disguised as legitimate businesses like karaoke rooms or restaurants.
 It has become prevalent in urban areas, particularly large cities like Ho Chi Minh City, and is often viewed as a social issue.

 History

 The concept of bia ôm has existed for some time but saw significant growth following Vietnam's Đổi Mới economic reforms in the late 1980s, which opened up the economy and led to increased urbanization and social changes.
 During this period, such establishments proliferated in response to demand for entertainment and companionship in drinking settings, especially in bustling cities like Saigon where they operate primarily at night, peaking around 10 PM.